johnmidgley/opencola-alpha/README.md

 **Experience updates and bugfixes**
 - Removed username from keystore password entry screen at startup
 - Various stability and quality fixes

+_If you're upgrading from an earlier version_ - you will need to re-install the Chrome extension.
+See below for instructions.

 # Installation
 OpenCola runs a small server on your computer.
 You use OpenCola through a your web browser just like a web app or service except you're connecting to the OpenCola server software on your machine.